-Luz de Mano is Jorge Rafael Moawad.
-There is real sanctity in our surrounding space, as sacred as the time we spend in it.
+Luz de Mano is Jorge Rafael Moawad, that's me, self-taught specialty craftsman.
+I believe there is real sanctity in our surrounding space, as sacred as the time we spend in it.
 To merely exist in it does not suffice.
 To live authentically is the call – to leverage our nature and our senses.
 These instincts have guided my training in designing and making furniture since I could remember.

 In the talk about form and function, I like to talk about vibe as it precedes, proceeds, and transcends both.
 Vibe tucks into the rhythm and feel of the space, and vice versa.
 Vibe may articulate a sense of being or purpose.
 Vibe may satisfy the need to claim authenticity and be artistic.
 And if you feel it, though the furniture stays, you take it with you wherever you go.
 So let's let vibe inform the design process.